trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   INCLUDE(${CMAKE_CURRENT_SOURCE_DIR}/cmake/tribits/TriBITS.cmake)

-The minimum CMake version must also be delcared in the top-level ``CMakeLists.txt`` file as shown.
+The minimum CMake version must also be declared in the top-level ``CMakeLists.txt`` file as shown.
 Explicitly setting the minimum CMake version avoids strange errors that can occur when someone tries to build the project using a version of CMake that is too old.
-If the given project requires a version of CMake newer than what is required by TriBITS itelf (as defined in the variable ``TRIBITS_CMAKE_MINIMUM_REQUIRED`` which was set when the ``TriBITS.cmake`` file was included), then that version can be passed instead of using ``${TRIBITS_CMAKE_MINIMUM_REQUIRED}`` (the current minimum
+If the given project requires a version of CMake newer than what is required by TriBITS itself (as defined in the variable ``TRIBITS_CMAKE_MINIMUM_REQUIRED`` which was set when the ``TriBITS.cmake`` file was included), then that version can be passed instead of using ``${TRIBITS_CMAKE_MINIMUM_REQUIRED}`` (the current minimum